Return to: School of Medicine: Academic Rules

 Leave of Absence

-A student who wishes to suspend full-time study temporarily may request approval from the Director of Graduate Studies and the Associate Dean for Graduate and Medical Scientist Programs or the Assistant Dean for Graduate Research and Training to undertake a leave of absence and postpone his or her expected date of graduation.
-Depending on the circumstances of the leave, a student may be required by the School of Medicine to meet with one of the deans as part of the approval process.
+A student who wishes to suspend full-time study temporarily may request approval from the Director of Graduate Studies and the Associate Dean for Graduate and Medical Scientist Programs to undertake a leave of absence and postpone his or her expected date of graduation.
+Depending on the circumstances of the leave, a student may be required by the School of Medicine to meet with the dean as part of the approval process.
 Leaves are approved for a full term or academic year, with a student eligible for up to two years of leave cumulatively.
-A student on an approved leave retains access to his or her UVA e-mail account and may under certain circumstances purchase health insurance during the first twelve months of the leave, but is otherwise ineligible for financial aid and the use of University facilities.
+A student on an approved leave retains access to his or her UVA e-mail account but is otherwise ineligible for financial aid and the use of University facilities.
 A student must affirm his or her intent to return from leave.
 A student on leave must file a reinstatement request by April 1 to return in the summer, July 1 to return in the fall, and November 1 to return in the spring term.
-Reinstatement is dependent upon available funds and must be approved by the Director of Graduate Students (if applicable) and the Associate Dean for Graduate and Medical Scientist Programs or the Assistant Dean for Graduate Research and Training.
+Reinstatement is dependent upon available funds and must be approved by the Director of Graduate Students (if applicable) and the Associate Dean for Graduate and Medical Scientist Programs.

 Leaves of absence involving medical circumstances may be approved at any point before or during a particular term.
 In the latter case, tuition is charged according to the portion of the term elapsed before the effective date of the leave, and financial support allocated to the student for the remainder of that term is forfeited.
-Students whose leaves involve medical circumstances are required to meet with the Associate Dean for Graduate and Medical Scientist Programs or the Assistant Dean for Graduate Research and Training as part of the approval process and obtain clearance from the Department of Student Health in order to resume enrollment.
+Students whose leaves involve medical circumstances are required to meet with the Associate Dean for Graduate and Medical Scientist Programs as part of the approval process and must obtain clearance from the Department of Student Health in order to resume enrollment.

 Petitions, Appeals and Grievances